 - Those who fall off the wagon easily because of inconvenience or lack of motivation

 Of course, meal prep is not for everyone.
-Some people like to decide each day what they want to eat, whilst others simply enjoy cooking or want their food to be freshly cooked each time.
+Some people like to decide what they want to eat on a day-to-day basis, whilst others simply enjoy cooking or want their food to be freshly cooked each time.

 If that’s you, it’s better to just have your favorite staple foods at home and buy additional fresh ingredients depending on what you feel like.

-However, we get so many requests for easy ways to eat more healthy plant-based meals — so we’re sure that you’ll be intrigued to at least get into prepping individual meal components.
+However, we get a ton of requests for easy ways to eat more healthy plant-based meals — so if you’re one of those people, we’re sure we can inspire you to at least get into prepping individual meal components.

-No need to stand in the kitchen for hours on end to have home-cooked food each day and even healthy packed lunches for the week — doesn’t that sound really appealing?
+Home-cooked food each day and even healthy packed lunches for the week with no need to stand in the kitchen for hours on end — doesn’t that sound really appealing?

 Especially for those who are just starting out on a vegan diet or who are veg-curious, following an approachable meal plan can make this transition so much easier!